Kisky3/kisky3.github.io/source/_posts/FirstBlog.md

 title: Welcome To My Blog
 date: 2019-06-23 22:14:53
 clearReading: true
-thumbnailImage: cat5.jpg
-coverImage: cover.jpg
-thumbnailImagePosition: top
 coverCaption: "Hello World, Hello Programming"
 coverSize: partial
 comments: false
 categories: About Me
 top: true
 ---
-Hey, I am Xiang Yu! :D Welcome to my blog.
+Hey, I am Xiang Yu! :D Welcome to my blog!

 I want to be a good front-end developer who can speak two foreign languages (English and Japanese) in the furture.

-Indoor-outdoor, cat lover, has no sense of direction, like chanllenging something new in my way.
+Indoor-outdoor, cat lover, like chanllenging something new in my way.

 Learning foreign languages, programming, keyboard, painting etc by myself just for fun XD.
 All are half-baked tho.